bjornmeansbear/lectureScripts/ClimateDesigners.md

 [S005 A beginning?]

 It was June 2019.
-I was on my roof, and I was pondering how we were all about to die… wait, that's overly dramatic -- I was on my roof re-mortaring my house and listening to podcasts about regenerative agriculture and carbon sequestration… The mental space home maintenance left me with sent me thinking about how I as a designer could do something as useful as these carbon sequestering farmers I was hearing about … I dreamed up a book idea …
+I was on my roof re-mortaring my house and listening to podcasts about regenerative agriculture and carbon sequestration… The mental space this home maintenance left me with sent me thinking about how I as a mostly visual designer might do something as useful as these carbon sequestering farmers I was hearing about …

 [S006 FreshPress?]